aguirrealvaro/ui-kit/README.md

 ### To do

-- move assets to vars?
+- Replace assets with CSS Variables
 - Lucide, remove Icon components
 - DropdownMenu
 - Navbar (Menubar)